ibrahimothman/chatapp/README.md

 # ChatApp
-chatApp is a social media app where users can chat with their friends
+  ChatApp is a social media app where users can chat with their friends

 * Find your friends and start shatting with them.